Holland St & College Ave Mobility Improvements

 As this revised plan is directly in response to the tragic death of one of our community members riding on Broadway, I’d argue that it is absolutely necessary to provide a means for cyclists to legally and safely turn from Broadway onto Holland in Teele Sq OR appropriate infrastructure must be built at Lou Anne David Park to facilitate safe cycling from Broadway to Holland.

-HopCync about 2 years ago
+HopCync almost 3 years ago

 Overall, I really like the new plan.
 More protected bike lanes help everyone, and there's plenty of parking along Holland and adjacent side streets.
 A few specific thoughts: